pydio/pydio-doc-admin-guide/4_connecting_your_storage/2_datasources/3_google_cloud_storage.md

 * Bucket Name : put your bucket name.
 * GCS JSON Credentials: put the content of the file that we generated above with your gcs account.
-* Interal path : you can make the datasource point to a specific folder inside the bucket.
+* Internal path : you can make the datasource point to a specific folder inside the bucket.